-THE GOVERNMENT TRANSPARENCY ACT OF 2021/A BILL TO OPEN STATE AND LOCAL GOVERNMENT PERSONNEL RECORDS
+THE GOVERNMENT TRANSPARENCY ACT OF 2023/A BILL TO OPEN STATE AND LOCAL GOVERNMENT PERSONNEL RECORDS

-Primary sponsors of this monumental bill, Sens.
-Norman Sanderson (R - Carteret, Craven, Pamlico); Bill Rabon (R - Bladen, Brunswick, New Hanover, Pender); and Joyce Krawiec (R - Davie, Forsyth), have filed one of the most important transparency bills in recent history.
+Primary sponsors of this monumental BIPARTISAN bill, Sens.
+Norman Sanderson (R - Carteret, Craven, Pamlico); Bill Rabon (R - Bladen, Brunswick, New Hanover, Pender); and Sen Graig Meyer (D - Caswell, Orange, Person).
 By providing meaningful public access to personnel records of state and local government employees, the bill would allow North Carolinians to hold elected leaders accountable for the first time when it comes to hiring, firing and other personnel action.

 Unfortunately, for as long as anyone can remember, North Carolinians have been forced to suffer under the weight of one of the worst public records laws in the country.
 For more than 50 years, transparency of North Carolina government has been badly hindered by the lack of public access to arguably the most important government records, those surrounding the hiring, promotion, suspension, demotion, termination or discipline of state and local government employees.
 And yet public access to these records — vital to holding public officials from teachers to law enforcement officers accountable— is guaranteed by the law in the states surrounding North Carolina and some 35 others.